spinicist/riesling/docs/devel.rst

 The test case code is located in ``/test``.
 Generally the files are named after the corresponding file in ``/src``, unless it makes sense to sub-divide the tests further.

+The ultimate set of tests are the various notebooks contained in the `riesling-examples` repository.

 Code Structure
 --------------